yesodweb/persistent/development.md

 ## Different backends

-By default the sqlite and postgresql backends are tested.
+By default the sqlite backend is tested.
-To test mongoDB use this add a CPP option.
-You can uncomment this in the cabal file.
+To test other backends, use the CPP options.
+To test mongoDB use add this CPP option or uncomment this in the cabal file:

     -- cpp-options: -DWITH_MONGODB